Grid Fill Tool for Autodesk Maya 2025

 Determining the Span

-I needed to find a stopping point for creating the edges on either side, as adding or subtracting from the starting and opposite indices i and j would eventually lead to an out of bounds error (where the upper bound was equal to the total number of selected edges).
+I needed to find a cutoff point for creating edges on either side of the bisecting edge, as adding/subtracting from the starting and opposite indices i and j would lead to an out of bounds error (where the upper bound was equal to the total number of selected edges).

-I eventually found that if I wanted a roughly equal number of “rows” and “columns” in the grid, I could set the upper limit for the number of existing edges, or “rows”, to the number of selected edges in the edge loop, divided by 4.
-This number would correspond to the span value from earlier experiments with the Blender grid fill operator.
+I found that if I wanted a roughly equal number of rows and columns in the grid, I could set the upper limit for the number of rows to the number of selected edges in the edge loop, divided by four.
+The same upper limit could also be applied to the columns.

-The existing edges would need to be subdivided to provide vertices for future polySplit / polyConnectComponents operations to connect to.
-In short, the next few steps would need to create new edges/vertices along certain guidelines (labeled in blue), while excluding the corner vertices (labeled in red):
+The existing edges (rows) would be subdivided to provide vertices for future polySplit / polyConnectComponents operations to connect to (columns).
+In the following image, the new edges (columns) are labeled in blue, and the corner vertices (to exclude) are labeled in red:

 Setup Perpendicular Edges

-With these limitations in mind, I set the span, as well as the rows (# of rows) and cols (# of columns) to the following:
+With these rules in mind, I set the span, as well as the rows (# of rows) and cols (# of columns) to the following:

 span = sledge // 4